gemc/docs/webPage/source/documentation/generator/generator.rst

 Generator
 #########

-This document describes the various possibility to generate events to swim through the gemc setup.
+This document describes how to generate events in gemc.

 .. toctree::
 	:maxdepth: 1